zonneplan/KiBot/docs/source/configuration/outputs/kikit_present.rst

          This is mandatory and is the description of your project.
          You can embed the markdown code.
 If the text doesn't map to a file and contains more than one line KiBot will assume this is the markdown.
+         If empty KiBot will generate a silly text and a warning.
       -  ``boards`` :index:`: <pair: output - kikit_present - options; boards>` [:ref:`dict <dict>` | :ref:`list(dict) <list(dict)>`] One or more boards that compose your project.
          When empty we will use only the main PCB for the current project.